reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 has lots of interesting features including named inputs and outputs, access to shell commands, improved debugging and many more.
-When we start it with the command line argument -pylab (--pylab since IPython version 0.12), it allows interactive matplotlib sessions that has Matlab/Mathematica-like functionality.
+When we start it with the command line argument -pylab (--pylab since IPython version 0.12), it allows interactive matplotlib sessions that have Matlab/Mathematica-like functionality.

 pylab
 -----

 pylab provides a procedural interface to the matplotlib object-oriented plotting library.
 It is modeled closely after Matlab(TM).
-Therefore, the majority of plotting commands in pylab has Matlab(TM) analogs with similar arguments.
+Therefore, the majority of plotting commands in pylab have Matlab(TM) analogs with similar arguments.
 Important commands are explained with interactive examples.